 ABS Glued Joint

 The use of an approved solvent cement(glue) is the primary method for joining ABS pipe and fittings, and does not require the use of a primer.
-When the solvent cement is applied to the pipe and fittings it quickly begins to soften and dissolve the plastic surface and once coupled together, it will create a joint that is actually stronger that the pipe itself.
+When the solvent cement is applied to the pipe and fittings, it quickly begins to soften and dissolve the plastic surface.
+Once coupled together, it will create a joint that is actually stronger than the pipe itself.